Perfecting Immediate Implants

 2-week post op shows the graft material is retained and mineralization is occurring.

 This procedure will produce 100% bone to implant integration and the presence of the healing abutment bonded to the gingiva will maintain the gingival margin for excellent gingival esthetics.
-Below yo will see the final results.
+Below you will see the final results.

 MEMBER: